 I am a 32-year-old Chinese-Canadian born in China, raised in Toronto, Canada, and currently living in Wuhan, China.
 My European adventures began when I took on post-graduate studies in a co-tutelle between France and Belgium from October 2010 to December 2013.
 You don’t need to know what a co-tutelle is; all that matters is that my location, during that period of time, toggled between Bordeaux, France and Louvain-la-Neuve, Belgium.
 I finished my studies, went back to Toronto, didn’t succeed in finding a suitable job there, and somehow ended back in Europe under these unforeseen circumstances.
 From the end of 2014 to 2017, I worked in Glasgow, Scotland, UK (can you still say “Europe” though?)
 Since May 2018, I have been living and working in Wuhan after moving across seas to be with the man I love ❤

 I work as a science writer and there are 5 hobbies that I am passionate about outside of work: travelling, photography, writing, singing, and food.
 This blog encompasses the first three.

 Things I like and enjoy, other than the aforementioned items, include Doraemon, tea, music of JJ Lin and Jay Chou, playing the flute and guitar, The Little Prince, books by Mitch Albom, Chinese, Converse shoes, hippos, the smell of raw corn and coffee beans (separately), notebooks (the paper kind) and stationery, broccoli, and cities with water.

 Things I dislike include eggplants, celery, seminars, people who don’t finish what they are saying, make-up, politics, and gossip.
 I don’t hate things (or I try not to).
 Whenever I use the word “hate”, I don’t mean it.
 I really ought to say “dislike”.

-Comments, suggestions, and feedback are welcomed and appreciated.
+Comments, suggestions, and feedback are welcomed and appreciated and can be sent by leaving a comment here.
 Thanks for visiting!